10th Feb 2018

 “I think most have affected me positively, since I’m more cautious now, though it’s a negative effect socially since I sometimes get paranoid and very reserved.”

-“Well, am not sure about this question, but have you seen someone, you know, a relationship since then?”
+“Well, I am not sure about this question, but have you seen someone, you know, a relationship since then?”

 “I once broke up with a guy because he had a ‘you should have gotten over it by now’ attitude towards the whole thing.
 Another couldn’t talk about it and I don’t blame him.
 However, we females never forget how a man treats us when we need his support the most.
 I have not lost hope in an intimate relationship with a man.”

 “When you find him, will you tell him about your past?”
 I ask.
-She puts down the spoon, carefully, like girls do, and take a sip of her now bored juice.
+She puts down the spoon, carefully, like girls do, and takes a sip of her now bored juice.
 She thinks for a moment and smiles.

 “Yes, definitely.
 At the onset of the relationship.
 He rather knows then than later so he can make his decision to stay or leave well in advance.
 I’ll also tell my children when they’re of age.”